IORoot/HouseQuests_wiki/docs/Features/overlays.md

 - A link to more details of the station.

-## National Rail Lines
+## 🚅 National Rail Lines

 A country-wide overlay of the entire UK train lines.
 Click on any line for the Name of the line and the operator of it.
+This is geographically accurate and the line will follow the real-world tracks on the map.
+The lines are not colour-coded however.

-## National Rail Stations
+## 💺 National Rail Stations

 A much more useful overlay is every train station (including the underground tube stops) in the UK.
+Not colour-coded, but much more expansive.
 See more detailed information about each station by clicking on the dot marker.
 See the:
 - Station Name
 - Operator
 - Network